-In response to the capital markets' desire for more clarity and information, the Board of Directors has adopted a position regarding diversity including gender diversity which is set out below.
+In response to the capital markets' desire for more clarity and information, the Board of Directors has adopted a policy regarding diversity which is set out below.
 However, all Directors must possess the highest personal and professional ethics, integrity and values and be committed to representing the long-term interests of the Shareholders.
 They must also have an inquisitive and objective perspective, practical wisdom and mature judgment.
 Each Director should also have outstanding ability in his or her individual fields of expertise and be able to devote necessary time to Board matters.
-Currently, there is one woman Director on the Board, representing 20% of the number of Directors.
+Currently, there is one woman Director on the Board, representing 17% of the number of Directors.
 Currently two of the five Named Executive Officers are women, representing 40% gender diversity within the Named Executive Officers.